What is Private Cloud | Corporate Cloud | Internal Cloud

 Who Should Use a Private Cloud?

 A private cloud should also be considered by businesses that can benefit from the increased flexibility of a virtualized environment.
-Many organizations, particularly among medium and large companies, run a variety of different applications, each residing on its hardware.
+Many organizations, particularly among medium and large companies, run various applications, each residing on its hardware.

 Once an organization has decided its cloud needs and priorities, it can conclude if the private cloud is the right kind of IT environment.